Friday, November 21, 2008

 Use case actors can be identified by asking a number of questions:

-• Who will use the system to support their daily work?
+• Who will use the system to perform their normal daily work?

 • Who will maintain, administer, or configure the system?